andrew-sotiriou/webpack-start/README.md

 The HTML file will be static in the dist folder and all of the files will be located in the src folder.

-Things to do: <br /> - Add the ability to have the HTML file in the src instead of the dist folder <br /> - Add the ability to have th JS/CSS/Image files in separate folders
+Things to do: <br />
+Add the ability to have the HTML file in the src instead of the dist folder <br />
+Add the ability to have th JS/CSS/Image files in separate folders

+RUN:

+npm run watch <br />
+development version to have the update files be watched

+npm run start <br />
+webpack dev server so that you can access the application from http://localhost:8080/

+---

 The below information is for Node version 8.
 The version 8 setup can be found in the old/v8 folder Version 1: